top of page

-A Guide Towards The CAAM Part-66 Category A:
+A Guide Towards The CAAM Part 66 Category A:

 Aircraft Maintenance Technician Licence

-How do I obtain the CAAM Part-66 Category A Licence?
+How do I obtain the CAAM Part 66 Category A Licence?

-(a) Through an Approved Training Organisation (ATO)
+(a) Through an approved Maintenance Training Organisation (MTO)

 (b) Personnel from Airline/Air Operator or AMO (Aircraft Maintenance